-Manufacturing: Manufacturing employment continues to stagnate as a share of total State nonfarm employment, as in most other states, and as a result, New York's economy is less reliant on this sector than in the past.
+Manufacturing: Manufacturing employment continues to stagnate as a share of total State nonfarm employment, as in most other states.
+As a result, New York's economy is less reliant on this sector than in the past.
 However, it remains an important sector of the State economy, particularly for the upstate region, which hosts higher concentrations of manufacturers.

-Trade, Transportation, and Utilities: As defined under the North American Industry Classification System (NAICS), the trade, transportation, and utilities supersector accounts for the third-largest component of State nonfarm employment but only the fifth largest when measured by wage share.
+Trade, Transportation, and Utilities: As defined under the North American Industry Classification System (NAICS), the trade, transportation, and utilities supersector accounts for the second largest component of State nonfarm employment but only the fifth largest when measured by wage share.
+This sector accounts for a smaller share of employment and wages for the State than for the nation.

-1As projected by DOB, based on National Income and Product Account and employment data released through March 2022.
+1As projected by DOB, based on National Income and Product Account and employment data released through March 2023.